OpenGIS/.github/profile/README.md

-## Democratising access to Information about the world around us
+## Democratising Information About The World Around Us

 Providing free data and tools to view, modify and collaborate on location-based data.

+### Built On The Shoulders Of Giants

-❤️ Open-Source 🗺
+We ❤️ Open-Source 🗺

 - [WordPress](https://www.wordpress.org/)
 - [OpenStreetMap](http://www.openstreetmap.org/)